By: Don Groom, Southeast Fisheries Supervisor. Phone (918) 297-0153

 Largemouth Bass, Bluegill Sunfish, Redear Sunfish, Channel Catfish

-Regulations: Largemouth/smallmouth bass; six (6) combined per day / 14-inch minimum.
+Special Regulations: Largemouth/smallmouth bass; six (6) combined.
 Channel and/or blue catfish six (6) per day no size limit.
 Fishing limited to two rods and reels only per person.
 Fishing limited to rod and reel and bowfishing.
 No other method of fishing is allowed.

 Habitat Types, Status and Improvements: An abundant of vegetation surrounds the shoreline at the lake.
-The lake has two marked fish attractors made up of brush piles.
-Staff refurbished these attractors in 2011.
-In addition to maintaining and creating additional fish attractor sites staff will focus on improving bank and boat access, and controlling vegetation.
+The lake has 11 marked fish attractors made up of brush piles.
+Staff refurbished these attractors in 2010.
+In addition to maintaining fish attractor sites staff will assist the Raymond Gary State Park staff in maintaining fishing access within the park.

-Description of Fish Management Practices: Annual 9” channel catfish stockings will continue at a rate of 40 per acre.
+Description of Fish Management Practices: The 16-22” protected slot limit was removed in 2011.
+Effective immediately, six (6) largemouth bass over the 14” minimum length limit may be harvested each day.
+Annual 9” channel catfish stockings will continue at a rate of 40 per acre.
 Future stocking rates and frequency could be adjusted following an examination of catch rates and growth rates during summer netting surveys.
-Total largemouth bass (LMB) abundance was high during 2011 electrofishing surveys.
-Quality LMB 14” and over are present in low to moderate abundance.
-A 4.5 lbs., 21” LMB was recorded as the largest of the sample.
+Additionally, 23,733 certified Florida largemouth bass were stocked in 2011.
+The stocked 1.5” FLMB and offspring have the potential to reach 10 lbs. or greater.
+Total largemouth bass abundance was moderate during 2009 electrofishing surveys.
+Quality LMB 14” and over are present in moderate to high abundance.
+A 6.0 lbs., 22” LMB was recorded as the largest of the sample.